 Surveys are an all over health check on a property.
 Your survey should be carried out before you exchange contracts so if it reveals any defects, it is not too late to seek an appropriate reduction in the purchase price or even withdraw from the purchase if the defect is serious.

-There are two main types of survey which are recognised by The Royal Institute of Chartered Surveyors (RICS):-
+The main types of survey which are recognised by The Royal Institution of Chartered Surveyors (RICS) are:

 New-build snagging survey

 A snagging survey is a basic, independent inspection of a new-build property to look for any issues with the property.
 Any faults highlighted should be rectified by the developer before you move in.

 A Condition Report is a short, surface-level report which describes the general condition of the property and highlights any obvious defects.
 It is suitable only for new-build homes and possibly for conventional homes in a very good condition.
 The report will contain no valuation and no advice on repairs and maintenance.

 A HomeBuyer Report is the most popular type of survey.
 It is briefer than a Building Survey, but more detailed and comprehensive than a Condition Report.
 It involves a non-intrusive, visual inspection of the condition of the property to highlight any defects.

 To put the extent of the inspection into perspective, the surveyor will not lift up floorboards or carpets or move furniture.
 However, among other issues, it will help to identify any structural problems, such as subsidence or damp.
 It is usually suitable for conventional properties in a reasonable condition.

 A HomeBuyer Report sometimes includes a valuation, which may help you to revise your offer to take into consideration the cost any work required.

 A Building Survey is very comprehensive.
 Although the surveyor will not look under the floorboards or behind the walls, they will include their opinion on the potential for hidden defects in these areas.
 The survey will contain advice on repair and maintenance options.